fishpepper/OpenSky/README.md

 # OpenSky

+This is an open source implementation for the pololar frsky protocol using a cc25xx transceiver chip.
+This software can be flashed on a DIY RX, a FrSky VD5M, or a FrSky D4R-ii receiver.
+Support for other FrSky receivers could be added.
+E.g. porting this to a X4R should be really easy.

+This custom firmware implementation will give you full 8-Channel SBUS or CPPM output, full telemetry (2Channels Analog + RSSI) and much more :)

 ## Warning

 *THIS SOFTWARE IS FOR EDUCATIONAL USE ONLY*
 *DO NOT* use this software to control real planes/quadrocopters.

 This is for educational use only, bad things could happen if you run this on a real vehicle.